ahanagangopadhyay/paper-notes/ML/ML_without_backprop/2019_direct_random_target_projection.md

 Thus DRTP is **purely feedforward** and **low cost**, ideal for use in edge computing devices with memory and power constraints.

 **Results**
 The authors first showed that modulatory signals based on error signs can effectively train multilayer neural networks for regression and classification tasks by using an error-sign-based modification of FDA, referred to as sDFA.
+They are able to show that modulatory signals based only on error signs are within 90 degrees of those provided by BP.